thebrowsercompany/swift-webdriver/Readme.md

 A Swift library for communicating with WebDriver endpoints such as WebDriver, Appium or WinAppDriver on Windows.

 This libraray provides swift bindings wrapping the REST API's supported by these servers, in the same spirit as Selenium or WinAppDriver do in other language such as ObjC or C#.
 A description of these API's can be found [here](https://www.selenium.dev/documentation/legacy/json_wire_protocol/).
-Not that these APIs were initialy targetted at web page testing (HTML content).
+Not that these APIs were initially targeted at web page testing (HTML content).
 WinAppDriver and Appium repurposed them for application testing and has such, implement a subset of the protocol and exhibit some other small differences.

 Documentation about WinAppDriver, which we will use for testing Arc can be found on [this GitHub project](https://github.com/microsoft/WinAppDriver).
 The subset of APIs supported by WinAppDriver is described [here](https://github.com/microsoft/WinAppDriver/blob/master/Docs/SupportedAPIs.md).